VERIFY BEFORE RELYING

 Direction rule: Arrears = seller credits buyer | Advance = buyer credits seller

-Writing these down before the clock starts frees your working memory for actual problem-solving during the exam.
+Writing these down as soon as the proctor's instructions allow can free your working memory for actual problem-solving during the exam.

 During the Exam